Cardinal Richelieu: Rise to power

 In 1614, the clergymen of Poitou asked Richelieu to be one of their representatives to the Estates-General.
-There, he was a vigorous advocate of the Church, arguing that it should be exempt from taxes and that bishops should have more political power.
+There, he was a vigorous advocate of the Catholic Church, arguing that it should be exempt from taxes and that bishops should have more political power.
 He was the most prominent clergyman to support the adoption of the decrees of the Council of Trent throughout France; the Third Estate (commoners) was his chief opponent in this endeavour.
 At the end of the assembly, the First Estate (the clergy) chose him to deliver the address enumerating its petitions and decisions.
 Soon after the dissolution of the Estates-General, Richelieu entered the service of King Louis XIII's wife, Anne of Austria, as her almoner.

-Richelieu advanced politically by faithfully serving the Queen-Mother's favourite, Concino Concini, the most powerful minister in the kingdom.
+Richelieu advanced politically by faithfully serving the queen-mother's favourite, Concino Concini, the most powerful minister in the kingdom.
 In 1616, Richelieu was made Secretary of State, and was given responsibility for foreign affairs.
-Like Concini, the Bishop was one of the closest advisors of Louis XIII's mother, Marie de Médicis.
-The Queen had become Regent of France when the nine-year-old Louis ascended the throne; although her son reached the legal age of majority in 1614, she remained the effective ruler of the realm.
+Like Concini, the Bishop was one of the closest advisors of Louis XIII's mother, Marie de' Medici.
+The queen had become Regent of France when the nine-year-old Louis ascended the throne; although her son reached the legal age of majority in 1614, she remained the effective ruler of the realm.
 However, her policies, and those of Concini, proved unpopular with many in France.
 As a result, both Marie and Concini became the targets of intrigues at court; their most powerful enemy was Charles de Luynes.
-In April 1617, in a plot arranged by Luynes, Louis XIII ordered that Concini be arrested, and killed should he resist; Concini was consequently assassinated, and Marie de Médicis overthrown.
+In April 1617, in a plot arranged by Luynes, Louis XIII ordered that Concini be arrested, and killed should he resist; Concini was consequently assassinated, and Marie de Médici overthrown.
 His patron having died, Richelieu also lost power; he was dismissed as Secretary of State, and was removed from the court.
-In 1618, the King, still suspicious of the Bishop of Luçon, banished him to Avignon.
-There, Richelieu spent most of his time writing; he composed a catechism entitled L'Instruction du chrétien.
+In 1618, the king, still suspicious of the Bishop of Luçon, banished him to Avignon.
+There, Richelieu spent most of his time writing; he composed a catechism titled L'Instruction du chrétien.